DewellGuerand/LINMA2471---Project/report/main.typ

 The reason why it is important is that the local minima of a convex problem is also *global*.
-This will ensure that every method that we implement will converge towards a minimmum with the same objective value.
+This will ensure that every method that we implement will converge towards a minimum with the same objective value.
 It will thus not be necessary to compare the performance of the portfolio in terms of its returns.
 Another important aspect of convex problems is that it allows us to use strong properties of convergence for the different methods.

 Regarding those results and the implementation of the methods, we need to discuss some key properties of this model.
 More precisely, we need to derive the gradient and the hessian of the objective function, its smoothness constant as well as the projection operator on the simplex